yaacov/argparse-sh/README.md

 set_description "This is a simple script that greets the user."

 # Define an argument
-define_arg "name" "" "Name of the user" "string" "true"
+define_arg "name" "" "Name of the user" "string" "required"

 # [Optional] Check for -h and --help
 check_for_help "$@"